databendlabs/databend-docs/docs/en/guides/57-data-management/02-data-recovery.md

 :::caution Attention

 - Fail-safe is an emergency service, not user-configurable, provided by Databend Cloud.
-- It should be used only after other recovery methods don’t work.
+- It should be used only after other recovery methods don't work.
 - Not intended for regular historical data access beyond the Time Travel period.
 - For restoring data after big problems, and you can't set it up yourself.
 - Recovery times can vary from a few hours to several days, depending on the situation.